Hiragana Design ひらがなデザイン

 The hiragana set consists of five vowels, 39 distinct consonant-vowel unions and one consonant - N. There are some cases where the "N" is actually pronounced as "M" and the transliteration of it is "M".

 Let's take a look at "Namba" (なんば 難波) which is the name of an area in central Osaka.
 It is written using three syllables - Na + N + Ba.
 However the middle syllable is pronounced as "M".
 When transliterated it also turns in to "M".
 One can argue the change is caused by the bilabial consonant B following the N and therefore a new character is not needed.
 I wanted to create a new character to address this exception from a graphical and typographical perspective.
-This is an experiment and a fun project that I have been wanting to do for a long time.
+This is an experiment and a fun project that I wanted to do out of love for typography.

-On the left we have the station sign for Namba located on the Midosuji line in Osaka.
+On the left we have the station sign for Namba located on the Midosuji line in Osaka in its current form.
 It is ideal for demonstrating a case where N turns into M. From a typographical point this is a perfect example too as it is often written in Hiragana instead of Kanji.
 People often think it is too difficult to write using Kanji!

-As the sign shows the alfabetic transliteration has an M in it.
+Like the sign shows, the alfabetic transliteration has an M in it.
 Also the Japanese pronunciation has a strong M in it.
-However the hiragana version still has an N.
+However in the hiragana version it is an N.

-My design is derived from the hiragana N. It felt natural to use it as a base.
+My design is derived from the hiragana N because it felt natural to use it as a base.
 Rather than just putting dakuten dots (゛) on it like in "Ka" か → "Ga" が I still wanted to give it a slightly different shape.

 Besides working well with native Japanese words, a katakana counterpart would be useful when writing non-japanese names and borrowed words.
 For example in the case of "chewing gum" - which in Japanese becomes "gamu" (ガム) - pronunciation "gam" would still fit inside the range of natural Japanese phonetics.